 Over and over we are inundated in our culture with messages that minimize the value of childbirth and undermine our ability to believe we can even do it!
 That was the point when I became passionate about changing the status-quo and I became a birth doula and childbirth educator.
 Since 2001 I have been working to educate and support women and their partners during their own journeys towards parenthood.
 People are often skeptical of my passion and make grand assumptions that I have an "agenda" as I work with expectant families.
 They are right.
 I do.
 My agenda is to help each family find their own agenda for their upcoming birth experience.

-After living in New York City for over eighteen years, I moved back to my hometown of Fort Wayne in 2007 where I live with her husband and five children.
+After living in New York City for over eighteen years, I moved back to my hometown of Fort Wayne in 2007 where I live with my husband and five children.
 My passion for childbirth education led me to start Birth Matters, a family education center dedicated to prenatal and postpartum education and support.
 My hope is to one day open a free-standing childbirth education center where parents and families can come during pregnancy and long beyond.

 I am certified as a childbirth educator through Childbirth Education Association of Metropolitan New York (CEA/MNY) and was certified as a birth doula through Doulas of North America (DONA).